 Find more details in the dedicated article: Types of Relations

 Relations in Detailed Views

 You can see existing relations for any entity (user story, bug, feature, task, etc.) via the Relations tab in its detailed view:

 Relations on Views

-Relations between entities can be displayed as arrows on Board, Timeline, List views.
+Relations between entities can be displayed as arrows on Board, Roadmap, List views.

 The feature replaces deprecated extension (mashup) named Custom Unit Show Relations.
 The feature is available in Targetprocess v3.12.5++.
 Administrators of On-Site Targetprocess installations need to perform update tasks manually to get the feature activated properly.

 Relations between items in any state (open, in progress, closed) are displayed.
 If a card has an arrow pointing away from it, it's an outbound relation.
 If a card is being pointed at, it has an inbound relation to the other card.

 To make Relations visible, press Actions > Relations > Show button:

 When Relations are visible, you can select with checkboxes types of Relations you'd like to see.
 Or, Hide all the Relations completely.